Canadian Health Survey on Children and Youth (CHSCY)

 Data are collected directly from survey respondents.

 Respondents are given an opportunity to complete the questionnaire online using an e-questionnaire.
-If an e-questionnaire is not completed by March 31st, 2019, a Statistics Canada interviewer will call and ask the respondent to complete the questionnaire over the telephone.
+If an e-questionnaire is not completed in the first month of collection (March 2023 for wave 1 and September 2023 for wave 2), a Statistics Canada interviewer will call and ask the respondent to complete the questionnaire over the telephone.

 Some editing of the data is performed at the time of the interview within the electronic questionnaire.
 The questionnaire has built-in checks for some out-of-range or extreme values that prompt respondents and interviewers to verify the recorded answer.
 Flow errors are controlled in the application through programmed skip patterns.
 For example, questions that do not apply to the respondent are not asked.

 As described in the sampling section, the Canadian Health Survey on Children and Youth (CHSCY) uses the Canada Child Benefit as a frame for its sample selection.
-From this frame, initial weights are calculated for each sampled children.
-These weights then undergo several adjustments, including for non-response and calibration to known population totals, to create the final weights.
+For cross-sectional sample units selected from this frame, initial weights are calculated for each sampled child.
+For the longitudinal sample units, their final survey weights from 2019 serve as their initial weights for the 2023 survey.
+In order to produce final cross-sectional survey weights, these initial weights undergo several adjustments, including a reweighting to account for the fact that longitudinal and cross-sectional sample units were selected from overlapping frames, an adjustment for non-response and a calibration to align with known population totals.
+A subset of these adjustments is applied to the initial weights of longitudinal units alone to produce final weights suitable for longitudinal analysis.

-The steps for weighting are described in chapter 7 of the CHSCY User Guide.
+The steps for weighting are described in the CHSCY User Guide.

 Bootstrap weights are created through resampling the original sample and applying similar adjustments to the bootstrap weights as to the sample weights.